samarajyastha/react-tic-tac-toe/README.md

 - Whoever makes 3 in a row loses the game.
 - The key is to avoid making a row.

-Follow me at [Samarajya Shrestha](https://github.com/samarajyastha) for more exciting projects.
+Follow [Samarajya Shrestha](https://github.com/samarajyastha) for more exciting projects.